 Students should expect to devote at least 10-12 hours per week to their Eco-E Project, although more time may be needed for some tasks.
-Work on Eco-E Projects should be evenly allocated over the 3.5 quarters to avoid excess workload at the end of the project.
+Eco-E Project work should be evenly allocated over the 3.5 quarters to avoid excess workload at the end of the project.
+Students should treat the project as though it is another 4-unit course each quarter.